 Which Cards Should I Apply For?

 There are two types of credit cards you can get.
 There are co-branded credit cards like cards for United and a card for Hyatt or Hilton.
-Then there is a bank card like Chase or Citi.
+Then there is a bank card like Chase, Citi, American Express, and Capital One.

 Co-Branded cards help you with loyalty to your airline or hotel chain.
 They will reward you with status or priority.
 If you want to get into the game of travel hacking, it is best to pick one airline and grab that card so you can earn status faster or even more miles quicker.